AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 {sample}Maps\_Connectors\_09{sample}

-Curvature parameter cannot be different for hovered and selected states, as well as the {api:anychart.core.map.series.Connector#endSize}.endSize(){api} and {api:anychart.core.map.series.Connector#startSize}.startSize(){api} parameters.
+Curvature parameter cannot be different for hovered and selected states, as well as the {api:anychart.core.map.series.Connector#endSize}endSize(){api} and {api:anychart.core.map.series.Connector#startSize}startSize(){api} parameters.
 They stay the same in all states.

 ### Markers

-To change the position of a marker on a connector use {api:anychart.core.ui.MarkersFactory.Marker#position}.position(){api} method.
+To change the position of a marker on a connector use {api:anychart.core.ui.MarkersFactory.Marker#position}position(){api} method.
 It accepts string values like "start", "end", "middle", or ratio from 0 to 1, or a percent value as a parameter.
 This method manages each marker's position on a connector and can be defined through the dataSet as well.

 The anchor of the marker depends on its position and its connector's curvature, though it can be adjusted.
-Use the {api:anychart.core.ui.MarkersFactory.Marker#anchor}.anchor(){api} method to set it.
-You will need to define a string value, chosing one from the {api:anychart.enums.Anchor}Anchor type list{api}.
-Look at the next sample.
+Use the {api:anychart.core.ui.MarkersFactory.Marker#anchor}anchor(){api} method to set it.
+You will need to define a string value, chosing one from the {api:anychart.enums.Anchor}Anchor type list{api} Look at the next sample.
 Anchors are set for the markers, which are transformed to look more like arrows using the {api:anychart.core.ui.MarkersFactory.Marker#type}.type(){api} method.
 All default marker types can be found on the {api:anychart.enums.Marker}Marker Type list{api}.

 ```
 	// create data set